About

 What is Sea Scouting?

 Sea Scouting Groups in Ireland operate the same as every other Scout Group in the Country.
-Some say Sea Scouts are just a little more magic than the rest but the only real difference is Sea Scouting Groups have a stronger committment to water safety, seamanship training and activities on the water.
+Some say Sea Scouts are just a little more magic than the rest but the only real difference is Sea Scouting Groups have a stronger commitment to water safety, seamanship training and activities on the water.

 Typical activities may include; dinghy sailing, rowing, rafting, swimming, kayaking, windsurfing, powerboating, canoeing, marine science & oceanography, keelboat sailing, engine maintenance, chartwork & navigation, preservation of maritime heritage, water safety and seamanship; ropework, line-handling, meteorology, boat maintenance, communications.